MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-in-all-vertical.md

 ## Limitations

-Connector inline results experience is not available in Microsoft Search in Bing and at SharePoint site search scope.
+* Connector inline results experience is not available in Microsoft Search in Bing and at SharePoint site search scope.
+* The admin setting for Manage connection results can only be used to enable/disable Search Admin added connections.
+Microsoft-managed sources (such as Power BI and Viva Learning) cannot be disabled from here and are included by default in Search.
+Only Fabric administrators can turn off Power BI from Search (Learn more here).
+* All vertical KQLs do not apply to Connector content.
+Example: The All-tab KQL "FIleType:xlsx" can be used to filter out Excel files from SharePoint and OneDrive, but will not apply to content indexed using Graph Connectors.

 ## How to view Graph Connector results in All vertical